romorin/romorin.github.com/_projects/wiki.md

 live: http://romorin.com/wiki/
 ---

-Continuing through the freeCodeCamp curriculum, a wikipedia viewer where we search terms and click on a result to follow a link to the wikipedia website.
+Continuing through the freeCodeCamp curriculum, a Wikipedia viewer where we search terms and click on a result to follow a link to the Wikipedia website.
 I used a simple theme and continued my experimentations with object oriented javascript.